-Bright star Vega on May evenings | EarthSky.org
+Vega is a bright bluish star on May evenings

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!

-Bottom line: It’s easy to identify the star Vega in the constellation Lyra at this time of year.
-From the Northern Hemisphere, look northeast in the evening for a bright, bluish star above the northeastern horizon.
+Bottom line: If you’re in the Northern Hemisphere, Vega is easy to identify in its constellation Lyra at this time of year.
+Just look northeast in the evening hours for a bright, bluish star above the northeastern horizon.

 A planisphere is virtually indispensable for beginning stargazers.
 Order your EarthSky planisphere today.